FansDB/metadata-scrapers/README.md

 ### Repository structure

+- Each yaml scraper should be under proper folder based on the network name (`./scrapers/<network>`).
+- Multiple scrapers can be under the same <network> folder.
+- Scrapers with only yaml files should be in the root folder under the <network>.
-- Each scraper should have its own folder under [`/scrapers`](./scrapers).
+- Scrapers with files that have dependancies should have its own folder under the <network> root.
-- Folder name should reflect the network name used in FansDB.
+- <network> folder name should reflect the [network name used in FansDB](https://docs.fansdb.cc/networks).

 ### Validation
 The scrapers in this repository can be validated against a schema and checked for common errors.